A bit about me, music & art...

 A large percentage of my art makes more sense if you think of it & see it from this vantage point.
 Hubble & computer art arrived in my life almost simultaneously.
 No wonder so many pieces have a bigger than life feel.
 Immensity in tandem with the minuscule.

-One of the suites, “theories & blueprints”, is an offshoot of that thought.
-Once you are at “the view from nothing”, what diversity awaits as you consider the scenarios, layouts & designs that could transpire out of such chaotic order.
+One of the guitar suite’s titles, “theories & blueprints”, is an offshoot of “the view from nothing”.
+Once you are at “the view from nothing”, what diversity awaits as you consider possible scenarios, layouts & designs that could transpire out of such chaotic order.
 Hence, “theories & blueprints”.

 Nothing to be taken too seriously.
 Just a way to deal with what Hubble did to my brain.
 And with new editing programs, I can now combine the music & art in short videos.
 What a time to be alive.
 Onward to what lies ahead.
+Peace & wellbeing…